IvonJanssen/dissect-docs/docs/source/advanced/plugins.rst

 Artefact plugins
 ~~~~~~~~~~~~~~~~

-Most other plugins in ``dissect.target`` are regular plugins, or plugins that parse artefacts.
+Most other plugins in ``dissect.target`` are regular plugins, or plugins that parse artifacts.
 For convenience we'll
-call these artefact plugins.
+call these artifact plugins.
 These types of plugins are the ones you generally interact with when using
 :doc:`/tools/target-query` and generally parse some piece of data from a target and return some kind of output.

 Namespace plugins